VysotskiVadim/VysotskiVadim.blog/_drafts/android-pick-file.markdown

 Executing the code above,
 Android opens system UI,
-where user is able to pick file of any type from any connected third party storage.
+where user is able to pick a file of any type from any connected third-party storage.

 Let's quickly get thought the code:
 `Intent.ACTION_GET_CONTENT` - open file to read content one time, reed more in the [doc](https://developer.android.com/reference/android/content/Intent#ACTION_GET_CONTENT)